influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

 **Include the following HTTP header:**

-- `Authorization`: In InfluxDB 2.x uses [API Tokens](/influxdb/v2.0/security/tokens/)
+- `Authorization`: InfluxDB 2.x uses this header with the `Token` scheme and [API Tokens](/influxdb/v2.0/security/tokens/) to authenticate each API request.
-  to access the platform and all its capabilities.
-  InfluxDB v1.x uses a username and password combination when accessing the HTTP APIs.
+  InfluxDB v1.x uses username and password credentials for authenticating API requests.
-  Use the Token schema to provide your InfluxDB 1.x username and password separated by a colon (`:`).
+  To provide InfluxDB 1.x credentials, use the `Token` scheme and include your username and password separated by a colon (`:`).

-  For example: `Authorization: Token username:password`.
+  - `Token` scheme with v1.x credentials:

+    ```http
+    Authorization: Token username:password
+    ```

+  - `Token` scheme with an API token:

+    ```http
+    Authorization: Token API_TOKEN
+    ```

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}